asyncapi/cli/.changeset/curly-cars-knock.md

 ---
-"@fake-scope/fake-pkg": patch
+'@asyncapi/cli': patch
 ---

-Fixing script detection issue in version 3.0.0
+- Fixes script detection issue in version 3.0.0
+- Fixes testing by testing the github action with local CLI